 At Landstuhl, the surgical teams are primarily military.
 They are also comprised of visiting senior surgeons from the United States, who are invited via a senior visiting surgeon program sponsored by the military.
-The visiting surgeons add their expertise to surgical care and take back the knowledge they have absorbed in order to enrich the teaching programs at their institutions.2 injured for further definitive and reconstructive surgery, and reuniting them with their families within 24-36 hours.
+The visiting surgeons add their expertise to surgical care and take back the knowledge they have absorbed in order to enrich the teaching programs at their institutions.2 In Vietnam, telecommunication technology was relatively primitive.
+It usually took weeks for families to learn the whereabouts of their loved ones in a war zone.
+Now, contact is made from Landstuhl to hospitals like Walter Reed, Brooke and Bethesda Naval, which will be receiving the injured for further definitive and reconstructive surgery, and reuniting them with their families within 24-36 hours.
 Communications can also take place between Landstuhl and forward surgical teams on the ground in Iraq, which allows the hospital an extra window of time to prepare for the arrival of incoming casualties.